 1. Todoist

 To start off the list is this freemium app that strikes a good balance between simplicity and functionality.
 The app looks clean and minimal with a lot of white space and enough padding around elements.
-It boasts of a feature set that includes task delegation, productivity visualizations, Todoist boards, progress reports, and cloud backup.
+It boasts a feature set that includes task delegation, productivity visualizations, Todoist boards, progress reports, and cloud backup.
 So, not only can users organize their tasks but also collaborate with others, such as their work colleagues.

 Todist is available as a Snap package that can be installed on any distro with the following command.